-Friends, relatives and children of employees are not allowed in the working areas without the approval of the appropriate Elected Official or Department Head.
+Friends, relatives and children of employees are not allowed in the working areas without the approval of the appropriate Department Head.
 Employees are responsible for the conduct and safety of their visitors.
-Visits should be restricted to a reasonable time as determined by the appropriate Elected Official or Department Head.
+Visits should be restricted to a reasonable time as determined by the appropriate Department Heads.
 Excessive visits can be disruptive to the work area and are discouraged.